 - · LINE: Connect to the wall jack

 - PHONE: Connect to the phone sets

-- MODEM: Connect to the ADSL LINE port of TD-8816
+- MODEM: Connect to the ADSL LINE port of TD-W8961ND

-Plug one end of the twisted-pair ADSL cable into the ADSL LINE port on the rear panel of TD-8816.
+Plug one end of the twisted-pair ADSL cable into the ADSL LINE port on the rear panel of TD-W8961ND.
 Connect the other end to the MODEM port of the external splitter.

 - Step 2: Connect the Ethernet cable.
-Attach one end of a network cable to your computer's Ethernet port or a regular hub/switch port, and the other end to the LAN port on the TD-8816. - Step 3: Attach the power adapter.
-Connect the power adapter to the POWER connector on the rear of the device and plug in the adapter to a wall outlet or power extension.
+Attach one end of a network cable to your computer's Ethernet port or a regular hub/switch port, and the other end to the LAN port on the TD-W8961ND. - Step 3: Power on the computers and LAN devices. - Step 4: Attach the power adapter.
+Connect the power adapter to the power connector on the rear of the device and plug in the adapter to a wall outlet or power extension.